sacreations/whatsapp-bot/README.md

 ### Real-Time Search

-The bot can search the web for current information when answering questions, and will use up-to-date search results for recommendations such as TV series, movies, books, music, and games.
-For example, if you ask for "good zombie tv series to watch" or "best Asian movies", the bot will provide a list of relevant, current suggestions based on real-time search results.
+The bot can search the web for current information when answering questions:

 ## Acknowledgments